russianvivi/bc2rome/README.md

 # BC2Rome Docker Image for Project Rome (unoffical)

- Make it effortless for all Battlefield lovers to host a game server for [Project Rome](https://veniceunleashed.net/)
+ Make it effortless for Battlefield lovers to host a game server for [Project Rome](https://veniceunleashed.net/)

 ## Table of Contents